peterchettiar/DEngZoomCamp_2025/Module-5-batch-processing/README.md

 Now that we have setup `PySpark`, let’s test it out.
 Please take a look at [pyspark demo](https://github.com/peterchettiar/DEngZoomCamp_2025/blob/main/Module-5-batch-processing/code/3.1_test.ipynb) for an introduction to a spark session.

 # First Look at Spark/PySpark
+> **Reminder**: if you're running Spark and Jupyter Notebook on a remote machine, you will need to redirect ports 8888 for Jupyter Notebook and 4040 for the Spark UI.

 ## Create a Spark Session